Chart Color Schemes

 Infrastructure

-Tennant Creek has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally
+Tennant Creek has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects likely affecting this region: Venture Housing - Social and Affordable Homes, Tennant Creek Aviation and Accommodation Hub, Territory Energy Link, Urban Public Housing - Peko Road.
-The following details projects most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects that could impact this region.
+Key projects are Venture Housing - Social and Affordable Homes, Tennant Creek Aviation and Accommodation Hub, Territory Energy Link, and Urban Public Housing - Peko Road.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.